mrisney/hermes-examples/C++/README.md

 ### Packages for Linux Distributions

 Alternatively, you may install a package specific to your Linux distribution.
 Since so few distributions currently have a package for cpr, most users will not be able to run your program with this approach.

-Currently, we are aware of packages for the following distributions:

 * [Arch Linux (AUR)](https://aur.archlinux.org/packages/cpr)